on February 18th, 2020 (JST) current information.

 Voltage and plug

-Voltage is 230V with a cycle of 50Hz.
-Plugs are generally Type C, though some are Type SE.
-Many electric products made for use in Japan cannot be used as is.
+The standard voltage is 220V with a cycle of 50Hz.
+Electric products made for use in Japan cannot be used as is.
 A transformer is necessary.
+The type of plug used is C type.

 Video and DVD